 Wee fact: It is one of only a few engineering projects in Scotland that has been recognised as a landmark of importance by both the American Society of Civil Engineers and the Institution of Civil Engineers.

 5. Forth Bridge, Firth of Forth

 History: The Forth Bridge is recognised the world over as an impressive feat of engineering.
-At 2.5 kilometres long it still holds the record as the world’s longest cantilever bridge.
+At 2.5 kilometres long it was the world’s longest cantilever bridge when it was built, today it is outranked only by Canada’s Quebec Bridge.
 It opened in 1890 and was designed by Sir John Fowler and Sir Benjamin Baker.
 It’s a UNESCO World Heritage Site and was recently chosen as Scotland’s greatest manmade wonder.

 Regularly inspiring artists, photographers and filmmakers, its likeness features in the popular Grand Theft Auto San Andreas computer game and has appeared on both £1 coins and £20 notes.
 Joined by the Forth Road Bridge in the 1960s, it will gain another sibling in 2017 when the Queensferry Crossing opens.

 Wee fact: Although once famous for being repainted endlessly, its current topcoat should last until at least 2031.

 How to get there: Take public transport or follow the A830 to Glenfinnan, the viaduct can be reached on foot, or crossed by train.